JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

 Functional does respect the single responsability principle.

 Also, nothing stops you from encapsulating the handling of the results of the `BusinessLogic` class into another class that contains the pattern matching, thus freeing the controller from that responsability.
 In that case the responsability of the controller would be: Orchestrating the components to update the log.

 ### Open Close Principle
 > Software entities should be open for extension, but closed for modification [Wikipedia](https://en.wikipedia.org/wiki/Open–closed_principle)

 Discriminated unions do pose a challenge for extensibility, as adding a new type to the union will require modifying all functions that pattern match on that union.
 This seems to violate OCP as it stands.

-When a new type is added to a discriminated union, it's true that all the pattern matching code that handles the union will need to be revisited.
 This is a limitation of using discriminated unions, and it's a trade-off for the type safety and clarity they provide.

 Extending functionality might impact consumers, but this is not unique to functional programming.